All Episodes

 Anyway, that's off the beaten path.

-How many of you have been hearing all of your life that the divorce rate in America is 50%?
+One of the things left over from Friday, I haven't forgotten these amazing, let me just put it this way: how many of you have been hearing all of your life that the divorce rate in America is 50%?

-And how many of you have maybe decided never to get married because hell, you're just gonna end up being in divorce is 50%.
+And how many of you have maybe decided never to get married?

-What if I were to tell you divorce rate is not 50% and is nowhere near 50%?
+What if I were to tell you the divorce rate is not 50% and is nowhere near 50%?

 You might not believe it.

-I've got the numbers, I've got the stats, I had it on Friday, but time ran out.
+I had it on Friday, but time ran out.

-Uh so we'll we have that.
+So we have that.

 I still have a lot of stuff from one week ago today in that stack that I haven't gotten to that is evergreen.

-It's kind of timeless, it'll work any day.
+It's kind of timeless.

 This is kind of a slow day.

-Um, I'm just trying to get in on a conspiracy angle of things.
+Well, I'm just trying to get in on a conspiracy angle of things.

 It's amazing how many people now think that these games are fixed.

-All because of that came game between the cowboys and the and the Lions, and the the conspiracy theory on yesterday, Des Bryant not being allowed that catch.
+And the conspiracy theory on yesterday, Des Bryant not being allowed that catch.

 Well, the league knew they had a problem.

-They had to rule against the cowboys for credibility.
+They had to rule against the Cowboys for credibility.

 They had to rule against them.

-So when a play like that came up, you knew the league was going to go against the cowboys, just take battle and do battle with a conspiracy crowd.
+So when a play like that came up, you knew the league was going to go against the Cowboys.

 One thing about Peyton Manning, we just discovered that he's been playing the last two months with the actual torn right quadricep muscle.

-Uh and you should see the stories to Peyton Manning.
+And you should see the stories to Peyton Manning.

 Is it over?

-Was that the swan song?
+Was that the Swan song?

 Is this the last time we've ever seen Peyton?